 How to care for your Bird of Paradise

 Use these instructions to care for a Bird of Paradise.
 This guide will tell you how to water a Bird of Paradise; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 The Bird of Paradise can handle light levels from direct sunlight to low indirect light.
 However, it will flourish in a sunny spot.

-Keep the soil moist, but not soggy during the spring through fall.
-In the winter, allow two inches of soil to dry out between waterings.
+Water your plant thoroughly and allow the top 50% of the soil to dry before watering again.
 The Bird of Paradise cannot handle ‘wet feet’, meaning its roots should not sit in wet soil.
 It’s best to keep your Bird of Paradise on the dry side.

 Your Bird of Paradise appreciates the occasional misting, which also helps remove the dust from its glossy dark leaves.